r3shape/r3make/README.md

 <br>

 ## Automating Dependency Fetching With r3make
+> Note: Any dependency left with a path value of `null` in the configuration will be searched for in the current working directory, then OS specific library locations, and finally the default search locations of your selected compiler instance.
+(System libraries like opengl32 dont require a path to be specified.)

 r3make supports a configuration field named after the tool `r3make`.
 This field is used to invoke r3make `pre-build` and `post-build` commands, thus these are the field names of the `r3make` fields.

 A Valid `r3make` field might look like this: